nickwigton/typescriptlnl/TypeScript-Snake/README.md

+ALL CREDIT TO GITHUB USER SERKANYERSEN.
+SEE ORIGINAL REPO HERE: https://github.com/serkanyersen/snake This was pulled with his permission into this repository for the purpose of having a single location to download all associated files with the TypeScript lunch and learn.

 ## Basic Snake Game written in TypeScript
 Just for fun.
 It's written in vanilla js, no libraries used.
 Also it uses HTML elements to render the game instead of canvas.